Morphology-Aware Graph Reinforcement Learning for Tensegrity Robot Locomotion: Introduction

 \section{Introduction}

-Tensegrity robots, composed of rigid rods and elastic cables in prestressed equilibrium, have attracted increasing interest for their unique structural advantages \cite{skelton2009tensegrity, tong2024tensegrity, mi2024design}.
+\IEEEPARstart{T}{ensegrity} robots, composed of rigid rods and elastic cables in prestressed configuration, have attracted increasing interest for their unique structural advantages \cite{skelton2009tensegrity, tong2024tensegrity, mi2024design}.
 Their intrinsic deformability provides exceptional impact resistance, enabling survival after high drops, and allows the robot to shrink into compact forms for efficient transport and deployment \cite{shah2022tensegrity}.
 These features make tensegrity robots promising for operation in challenging environments, ranging from disaster response to planetary exploration.
 However, the very properties that give tensegrity robots their advantages also complicate locomotion control.

-Locomotion in tensegrity systems is challenging because of their floating-base configuration, underactuated cable actuation, and distributed tension network, which together yield highly non-linear and globally coupled dynamics.
+Locomotion in tensegrity systems is challenging because of their floating-base configuration, underactuated and cable-driven design, and distributed tension network, which together yield highly non-linear and globally coupled dynamics.
 Local actuation propagates throughout the structure, producing complex global deformations.
 Such characteristics make accurate modeling difficult and limit the effectiveness of traditional control strategies.

 Recent advances in deep reinforcement learning offer a potential solution, as model-free algorithms can learn policies directly from interaction without requiring explicit dynamics models \cite{Mnih2015Human}.
 In particular, the Soft Actor-Critic (SAC) algorithm \cite{haarnoja2018soft} has demonstrated strong performance in continuous, high-dimensional robotic control.
 However, most existing approaches adopt generic multilayer perceptrons (MLPs) as policy networks, treating the robot state as an unstructured vector of observations.
-This design neglects the robot’s morphology and intrinsic coupling, often leading to slow convergence and suboptimal final performance in tensegrity locomotion.
-To address this limitation, we seek to incorporate the robot’s structural priors directly into the policy representation.
+This design neglects the robot's morphology and intrinsic coupling, often leading to slow convergence and suboptimal final performance in tensegrity locomotion.
+To address this limitation, we seek to incorporate the robot's structural priors directly into the policy representation.